vuejs/rfcs/active-rfcs/0045-in-tag-comments.md

 ## AST representation

 In-tag line comments are collected in the template AST's `comments` property.
-They are not inserted into `ElementNode.children`, and they are not entries in `ElementNode.props`.

 Each comment entry should record at least:

 - the comment kind, so in-tag line comments can be distinguished from other